Cyprus - Country Commercial Guide

 Republic of Cyprus:

-No U.S. banks are operating in Cyprus but there are 22 other banks in Cyprus, six of which are incorporated locally.
+There are no U.S. banks operating in Cyprus but there are 26 other banks in Cyprus, six of which are incorporated locally.
 The remaining banks are branches or subsidiaries of foreign-incorporated banks or representative offices, conducting their operations mainly with non-residents.
 Some of them have subsidiaries dealing with insurance services, investment banking, and other related services.
 Most of these banks, particularly those incorporated domestically, have correspondent arrangements with U.S. banks and offer all types of services, including deposit accounts, lending advances, leasing, credit card facilities, and automatic banking machines.
 Though the U.S. International Development Finance Corporation (DFC) and Ex-Im Bank do not offer any specific programs for the Republic of Cyprus, exporters may still be able to avail themselves of export financing assistance if the transaction meets appropriate criteria.
 For more information on the banking system, please visit the Central Bank of Cyprus.

 Area Administered by Turkish Cypriots: